Currency:

 What exactly is web analytics used for?

-Well what to do if the online store is visually beautiful, but completely not optimized for SEO?
+What to do if the online store is visually beautiful, but completely not optimized for SEO?

 As you can see, the right balance is needed.